Veljko Simić

-Veljko Simić (born 17 February 1995) is a Serbian professional footballer who plays as a winger for Süper Lig club Sivasspor.
+Veljko Simić (born 17 February 1995) is a Serbian professional footballer who plays as a winger for Azerbaijan Premier League club Sabah.

 Club career

 Early career

 A product of the Red Star Belgrade, Simić and Filip Janković were considered the two most talented players from Red Star's youth team of players born in 1995.
 However, he never transitioned into the first team, and instead signed a professional contract with Basel in 2014.
-Technical problems made him ineligible and was consequently loaned to Slovenian outfit Domžale.
-He made his first team debut against Radomlje where he started the match only to be substituted off in the 70th minute.
+Technical problems made him ineligible, and he was consequently loaned to Slovenian outfit Domžale.
+He made his first team debut against Radomlje, where he started the match only to be substituted off in the 70th minute.

 On 7 January 2016, he joined Schaffhausen on loan until the end of the 2015–16 season.
 For the season 2016-17 he was loaned to Chiasso.
-On 1 September 2017 Basel announced that the contract with Simić had been dissolved by mutual consent.
+On 1 September 2017, Basel announced that the contract with Simić had been dissolved by mutual consent.

 Simić joined Serbian side Zemun as a free agent during the 2017–18 winter transfer window.
-In his last game for Zemun, he scored a last-minute goal in a 1–1 tie against Vojvodina on July 28, 2018.
+In his last game for Zemun, he scored a last-minute goal in a 1–1 tie against Vojvodina on 28 July 2018.